tompittson/katacoda-scenarios/container-image-good-practice/step3.md

 ## Update Dockerfile

-Update the Dockerfile to reference the base images using the image digests
+Update the Dockerfile to reference the parent images using the image digests

 > Note: You may need to modify the digest values to match those output in the previous command.